Moonshine-IDE/MoonshineWebsite/pages/policies/msa.md

 Master Service Agreement (MSA)
 ===

-This Master Service Agreement (“Agreement”) is made and entered into by and between STARTcloud, Inc., an Illinois Corporation (“Provider”), and “Customer,” as indicated in Proposal, attached as “Exhibit A” and made part of this agreement.
+This Master Service Agreement (“Agreement”) is made and entered into by and between STARTcloud, Inc., an Delaware Corporation (“Provider”), and “Customer,” as indicated in Proposal, attached as “Exhibit A” and made part of this agreement.

 **WHEREAS**, Provider provides a variety of technical and consulting services regarding the sourcing, development, installation and maintenance of hardware, firmware, software, and communications facilities relating to data management and network operations; and